hstarmans/ldgraphy/README.md

 * check the speed of polygon in hertz
 * add a homing procedure for the z-axis
 * add gpio script for z-axis move
+* add z axis to machine
+* move camera class to different file
+* use getter and setters in machine class
+* wrap C++ library for motors
+* add an initialization procedure for machine

 Image used